 Apple has other reasons for diving into the retail market.
 The company is looking to continue its promotion of the Mac as a digital hub.
 Jobs said the Apple stores would give people a chance to make iMovies, burn CDs, and get hands-on experience with the entire range of Mac products.

 Apple also wants its stores to set a “gold standard” for how to sell products.
 Jobs said the Apple stores would offer ideas that other resellers could run with.
 And if the resellers have better ideas, Apple may incorporate those into its stores, he added.

 “Our strategy isn’t to put our resellers out of business, but to work side by side with them,” Jobs said.
 “We think our stores will help resellers a lot by increasing exposure to the Mac platform.”

 Apple sells products through 3,000 locations.
 The company’s projected 25 stores would represent less than 1 percent of additional locations.
 The company has no plans to offer “Apple store only” products.

-So what will Apple stores look like ?
-When drawing up its retail plans, Apple put together a list of nine "success factors" required for a retail operation to flourish, Jobs said.
+What will Apple stores look like ?
+When drawing up its retail plans, Apple put together a list of nine “success factors” required for a retail operation to flourish, Jobs said.
 The company used those factors in designing the stores, which will be divided into several sections to make shopping easier.

 The company’s retail history has been as colorful as the computers it makes.